Rakesh-Gudipudi/Advanced-Database-Management-Systems-Course-Project1/README.md

 **RDBMS and Database:**

-The RDBMS for this project is the [Datalog Educational System], or DES.
+The RDBMS for this project is the [Datalog Educational System](http://des.sourceforge.net), or DES.
 The database is Luis Rocha’s [Chinook Database](https://github.com/lerocha/chinook-database), modified for use with DES.

 Loading the Database